Sign in to access your HIS profile below.

 If you were successful, we will keep your information in perpetuity, for the purposes of tracking the long-term impact of grant funding as we feel that this is a legitimate interest.
 We will only contact you with enquires specific to your grant award.

-JHI authors and reviewers
+JHI and IPIP authors and reviewers

 We will keep author and reviewer information in perpetuity for the purposes of dispute resolution as we feel that this is a legitimate interest.
 We will not share your information with anyone who contacts us for this purpose.